lashdid/record/README.md

 #### But there is [ScreenApp.IO](https://screenapp.io/)?

-The output video from this website is in `.webm` format, so I have to first convert it to `.mp4`, and I'm too lazy for that
+The output video from this website is in `.webm` format, so I have to convert it to `.mp4`, and I'm too lazy for that

 also to learn qwik framework